Mint 400

-The Mint 400 is an annual American desert off-road race which takes place in Las Vegas, Nevada.
+The Mint 400 is an annual American desert off-road race which takes place near Las Vegas, Nevada.
 It was resumed in 2008 after a 20-year hiatus.

 The race was for both motorcycles, until 1977, and four-wheel vehicles (buggies, cars and trucks) sponsored by Del Webb's Mint Hotel and Casino.
-Del Webb, a real estate developer and friend of Howard Hughes, was owner of the Mint Hotel in downtown Las Vegas.
+Webb, a real estate developer and friend of Howard Hughes, was owner of the Mint Hotel in downtown Las Vegas.
 It became known as The Great American Desert Race.